-We can also provide referrals to health services, counselling, accommodation, material aid such as clothing and furniture, education, legal services and social support.
+We also provide referrals to health services, counselling, accommodation, material aid such as clothing and furniture, education, legal services and social support.

 To receive support people need to meet financial hardship criteria and have been waiting for a decision on a protection visa for six months or more.
 There are some exemptions to the six-month waiting period.

-DIAC sets the eligibility criteria for the program and must approve all applications made to the program.
+The Department of Immigration sets the eligibility criteria for the program and must approve all applications made to the program.

 If you have any questions about the program or would like to make an appointment with a Red Cross case worker, please contact your local Red Cross office.